Bilateralism with incompatible proofs and refutations: Proofs of some selected results

-\begin{proof}[of Lemma~\ref{MariaLemma}] We prove the result by induction of the number of formula occurrences which are at the same time conclusion of an application of $PR(+)$, $PR (-)$, $\bot (+)$ or $\top (-)$.
-The proof is quite simple, as we just delete rule applications and possibly substitute applications of $PR(+)$ by $PR(-)$ (and vice-versa).
-We exemplify by stating the cases in which the first rule application is of shape $PR (+)$, the remaining cases being analogous.
+\begin{proof}[Proof of Lemma~\ref{MariaLemma}] We prove the result by induction of the number of formula occurrences which are at the same time conclusion of an application of $PR$, $\bot (+)$ or $\top (-)$.
+The proof is quite simple, as we just delete rule applications and possibly substitute applications of $PR$ with single lines by ones with double lines (and vice-versa).
+We exemplify by stating the cases in which the first rule application is of shape $PR$, the remaining cases being analogous.

 In all cases the number of formula occurrences satisfying the original conditions decreases by $1$, which establishes the desired results.

 \end{proof}